kurt-krueckeberg/pn/update-on-treatments-for-neuropathy.md

 following LASIK, I was also diagnosed with [Superficial Punctate Keratitis](https://www.allaboutvision.com/conditions/cornea/punctate-keratitis/).
 Spots on my cornea where the cells had become so dry they were damaged.
 You can't read much at all.
 To "read" I had to listen to audiobooks.

-Now I am taking an anticonvulsive, gabapentin, prescribed by Parkview Neurology currently.
-Dr. Karl indicated that
+Now I am taking gabapentin, prescribed by Parkview Neurology currently.
+Dr. Karl prescribed an tricyclic protriptyline.
+I told him amitriptyline caused me bad hearburn and the nortriptyline he had prescribed (at a follow up foloowing my first kneee ablation) made me "wired" when I took it before bed.

+But anticonvulsives, like gabapentin and pregabllin (Lyrica), and tricyclic medications, all have know side effects of dry mouth.
+If you are someone with bad dry eye like me, that means worse dry eye.
+This medications are making my dry eye intolerable.
+I want to get off them in the worse way.
+How do you do that but also